-Toll free from US/Canada (866) 578-2636 • Worldwide 52 322 297 2249 • info@vallartayachts.net www.vallartayachts.net can also buy half and quarter chickens.
+Pollo asado is grilled chicken sold at outdoor stands.
+This chicken is delicious.
+Choose a stand that has a crowd of Mexicans around it, and it will be tasty and safe to eat.
+A whole chicken is usually around 100 pesos (\$7.50) and you can also buy half and quarter chickens.
 They are often split along the sternum and laid out flat on the grill so they look like roadkill.
 They are sold with corn tortillas and often with delicious flavored rice.
 This is a terrific thing to buy prior to a long passage.
 You can nibble the chicken plain, make chicken salad or sandwiches, turn it into a stir-fry, or wrap it in a tortilla with cheese and heat it up.

 Tacos on the street are also a great way to go for cheap eats.
 A good price is about 8 to 20 pesos per taco (around \$0.60 to \$1.50).
-Two makes a meal and three stuff you.
+Two make a meal and three stuff you.
 They are served open so you can fill them with toppings and then roll them up yourself.
 Always choose places that are crowded with Mexicans.
 They know where the good food is.

-Boat Parts - Because all Mexicans eat there is, of course, an abundance of food to be had, even if it isn't quite what you're used to at home.
+Boat Parts - Because all Mexicans eat there is, of course,

+an abundance of food to be had, even if it isn't quite what you're used to at home.
 But not many Mexicans own cruising boats, so finding parts for the boat is a challenge.
 Even finding simple tools and hardware is a challenge.

 The best chandlery we've seen is Lopez Marine in La Paz.
 It is about the size of West Marine in San Diego.
 If they don't have it on the shelf they can order it for you from the US.
 Prices are 10% to 30% higher than in the US.
 All the other chandleries we visited in Mexico were fishing oriented and had few, if any, sailboat-specific parts.
-My eyes popped out of my head when I saw a snap shackle at Lopez Marine - it was the first I had seen since West Marine in San Diego six months earlier, and we had been all over the Mexican coast at that point.
+My eyes popped out of my head when I saw a snap shackle at Lopez Marine - it was the first I had seen since West Marine in

+San Diego six months earlier, and we had been all over the Mexican coast at that point. $\$

 The rule in Mexico for buying anything is: if you see and think you might want it someday, buy it, because you won't see it again.
-That goes for the humongous jar of Skippy peanut-butter and it goes for the gizmo-widget that looks like it might come in handy in a crisis at sea.
+That goes for the humongous jar of Skippy peanut-butter and it goes for the gizmo-widget that looks as if it might come in handy in a crisis at sea.